truenas/middleware/docs/userguide/index.rst

 ~~~

 The best way to get the most out of your FreeNAS® system is to install as much RAM as possible.
 If your RAM is limited, consider using UFS until you can
 afford better hardware.
-FreeNAS® with ZFS typically requires a minimum of 8 GB of RAM in order to provide good performance and stability.
-The more RAM, the
+FreeNAS® with ZFS requires a minimum of 8 GB of RAM in order to provide good stability regardless of the number of users or size of
-better the performance, and the
+the pool.
+The more RAM, the better the performance, and the
 `FreeNAS® Forums <http://forums.freenas.org/>`_
 provide anecdotal evidence from users on how much performance is gained by adding more RAM.
 For systems with large disk capacity (greater than 8 TB), a
 general rule of thumb is 1 GB of RAM for every 1 TB of storage.
 This